dfed/XCTest-watchOS/README.md

 ### Submodules

-Or manually checkout the submodule with `git submodule add git@github.com:dfed/XCTest-watchOS.git`, drag XCTest.xcodeproj to your project, and add XCTest as a build dependency of your watch app.
+Or manually checkout the submodule with `git submodule add git@github.com:dfed/XCTest-watchOS.git`, drag `XCTest.xcodeproj` to your project, and add the `XCTest` framework as a build dependency of your test watch app.

 ## Requirements